xiaofanliu77/mern_demo/README.md

 2. Allow users to register account with email and password.
 Generate and verify a user is already logged in using json web token.
 3. Setting up profile schema as a MongoDB model.
 Get profile for the currently logged in user.
 Register a profile.
 Get all profiles

+# How to use

+Run `npm run dev` to start front and back end at the same time, thanks to the convenient tool "concurrently".

 ## Package Used:

 - [concurrently](https://www.npmjs.com/package/concurrently): Run multiple commands at the same time.
 Set up the scripts in `package.json`, use double quotes for each command.
 Then run all of them with one command.